dmagliola/happy_queues/README.md

 every other job, no matter its priority.

-Inevitably, at some point, all your threads will be stuck running slow low priority jobs, and there will be no one left to pick up the higher priority ones. **For a while**.
+Inevitably, at some point, all your threads will be stuck running slow low priority jobs, and there will be no one left to pick up the higher priority ones. **For quite a while**.
 Autoscale may help to some extent, but either you are committing to having infinite threads, or you'll end up clogging all of them eventually.